 craft a program that works around deployment obligations.

 Certificate can be found linked here.
 The current rotation of nonprofit courses is

 Fall -- PAD 6142 Nonprofit Management.

-Spring -- PAD 6208 Nonprofit Financial Management.
+Spring -- PAD 6208 Nonprofit Financial Management -- offered in hybrid format.

 Summer -- PAD 6164 Nonprofit Stakeholder Relations -- offered in an intensive, 6 week hybrid format.

 The fourth, elective class can be taken from a range of options.
 Consult the MPA Director for further information.

 Note that in Fall 2015 and Spring 2016 the